Loading...

 Enforce JSON Schema compliance on Claude's tool inputs with grammar-constrained sampling.

-Setting strict: true on a tool definition uses grammar-constrained sampling to guarantee Claude's tool inputs match your JSON Schema.
+Setting strict: true on a tool definition guarantees Claude's tool inputs match your JSON Schema by constraining the model's token sampling to schema-valid outputs (a technique called grammar-constrained sampling).
 This page covers why strict mode matters for agents, how to enable it, and common use cases.
 For the supported JSON Schema subset, see JSON Schema limitations.
 For non-strict schema guidance, see Define tools.

 Strict tool use validates tool parameters, ensuring Claude calls your functions with correctly-typed arguments.
 Use strict tool use when you need to: